7 Best Practices for Database Deployment

 Development teams may look at database deployments as somebody else’s problem or a mere annoyance.
 But the truth is that the state of the database deployments of an organization can affect a developer’s paycheck.
-Thanks to database DevOps, jobs are now at risk due to competitive threats from other companies that are more agile from an IT perspective.
+Thanks to database DevOps and CI/CD for databases, jobs are now at risk due to competitive threats from other companies that are more agile from an IT perspective.

 There is a solution, though.
 Automated database deployments or Application Release Automation can help.
 To complete the task, you must have your DB changes follow the same path as your application changes.
 That means:

-- Using the same source code repository for both DB and Application Changes
+- Using the same source code repository for both database and application changes

 - Providing lights out and single click deployments for all environments